Following system colour scheme Selected dark colour scheme Selected light colour scheme

 __annotate__(format: int) -> dict

-However, using format as a parameter name could lead to collisions if an annotation uses a class named format.
+However, using format as a parameter name could lead to collisions if an annotation uses a symbol named format.
 The parameter should be positional-only and have a name that cannot be a legal identifier in order to avoid this problem.

 The current implementation uses the name .format with a leading dot, but the exact name should be considered an implementation detail and cannot be relied upon.